anon-dot-com/examples/run-typescript/README.md

 # Anon Backend SDK Typescript Example

-This sample demonstrates how to use the Anon's TypeScript SDK to connect to services like Instagram.
+This sample demonstrates how to use the Anon's TypeScript SDK to connect to integrations like Instagram.

 ## Setup

+First, follow this repo's `README`.

-To run this example, you'll need to set up environment variables and install dependencies.
+To run this example, you'll need to verify environment variables and install dependencies.

 ### Environment Variables

-Copy the repo's `.env.example` file into `.env` and fill in the necessary values given credentials from Anon.
+This folder should have an `.env` symbolic link that points to the `.env` file in this repo, which you had filled in using the credentials from Anon.

-At minimum, the `.env` file should have the following variables:
+You could sanity check for the environment variables with eg
 ```
-ANON_ENV=sandbox
-ANON_APP_USER_ID=...
-ANON_API_KEY=...
-NPM_TOKEN=...
+echo $ANON_APP_USER_ID
 ```

 ### NPM Token